mhetacc/RuntimesConcurrencyDistribution/misc/technology.md

 - and more

 Uses **Protocol Buffer** which is a language and platform agnostic data passing mechanism which supports strong typing. \
-Theese buffers are up to 5 times faster than JSON. \
+These buffers are up to 5 times faster than JSON. \
-Browsers still not suport HTTP/2 primitives which gRPC relies upon, making it necessary to use a proxy called gRPC-web that does not provide all speed-up advantages of gRPC. \
+Browsers still not support HTTP/2 primitives which gRPC relies upon, making it necessary to use a proxy called gRPC-web that does not provide all speed-up advantages of gRPC. \
 **So where it is used?**  Microservices communications in data centers and in native mobile clients.

 This is all well and good, **BUT** it may be a complication that is way out of scope for this project.

 ### Godot and C++
-Godot seems a top-down approach: you make everyting trough the editor and then go down to code as needed for scripting. \
+Godot seems a top-down approach: you make everything trough the editor and then go down to code as needed for scripting. \
 Moreover, most of the tutorials use Godot own scripting language, which is:
 1. Similar to Python
 2. Only useful in Godot

 Making it a bit pointless.
-To find resources in C++ would probabily be a bit harder, similar to the mess that is the whole Kotlin/Java affair in Android programming.
+To find resources in C++ would likely be a bit harder, similar to the mess that is the whole Kotlin/Java affair in Android programming.

 Godot is a "real" engine and would produce a better game, but it could prove to be an obstacle to the project we want to make, which put the focus on the algorithm underneath (ie it would be better a bottom-up approach).

-### Pyhon and Pygame
+### Python and Pygame
 Event Loop -> what makes a game a game, ie:
 - player inputs
 - game outputs